vpenso/scripts/docs/services/pihole.md

 docker-compose up --detach
 # find the randomly generated admin password
 docker logs pihole | grep random
+# use the `pihole` command in the container
+docker exec pihole pihole status
 ```

 Customize the docker container configuration with [environment variables][01]